Part 6 - Chief Othaawaapeelethee vs. Reverend Jones

 <!-- EMBEDDED YOUTU.BE URL: https://youtu.be/ZThetx86B-U?si=cPtVqaZFR72hCLTB -->

-In early February of 1773, Reverend David Jones is in the Shawnee town of Chillicothe, where a single conversation would quietly settle the course of his visit.
+In early February of 1773, David Jones was in the Shawnee town of Chillicothe, where a single conversation would quietly determine the course of his visit.

 More News from Franklin